 Magigoo embarks on interior decoration !

-The Magigoo team is keen to try out many things !
-Indeed, for several weeks, the team focused on the 3d printing of objects that could be useful to everybody on a daily basis – a lampshade, a vase and a stool.
+The Magigoo team is keen to try out many things!
+Indeed, for several weeks, the team focused on 3D printing functional objects that could be useful to everybody on a daily basis – a lampshade, a vase and a stool.

 1) The first object is a lampshade designed in order to create interesting shapes and shades when put on a lamp.